Let me put the bottom-line up front!

 Read through this article and you’ll find answers to all your queries.

 So, let me begin with the definition!

 A buyer persona is a thoroughly researched profile of your target audience.

 It highlights the following traits of your prospective customers:

 Creating a detailed buyers persona will help your sales team discover:

-It is not uncommon to have multiple buyer personas for a business.
+It is not uncommon to have multiple buyer persona for a business.

-For instance, if your prospective consumer needs to get approval from others before deciding to purchase, you'll need separate buyers’ personas to address the needs of everyone involved in the decision cycle.
+For instance, if your prospective consumer needs to get approval from others before deciding to purchase, you'll need separate buyer persona to address the needs of everyone involved in the decision cycle.

 This helps businesses to understand the requirements of their customers and serve them better.